 Who can blame us though for burying our head in the sand over network security?
-If you’re not a dedicated techie then networks are a daunting subject!
+If you’re not a dedicated techie then network systems are a daunting subject!
 First of all, there are all the threats that can attack your network: hacking, malware, botnets, ransomware, just to name a few.
 Then there are all the methods of protection; firewalls, anti-virus, device blocking, VPNs.
 The number of terms to understand is overwhelming – no wonder most us give up at the first hurdle.

-Unfortunately for us, hackers aren’t giving up.
+Unfortunately for us, network hackers aren’t giving up.

 Today’s topic: Fingbox vs Firewalls!